AI Statement Guide: Setting Expectations

 Red

-Closed Course Policy
+Closed Course Guidance

 • Design assignments that emphasize process and reflection.

 Before you add an AI statement to your syllabus, it's important to strive for realistic expectations that are sustainable over the semester.
 Begin by reflecting on the skills necessary to complete your course(s) and how AI can add depth and understanding to their efforts.
-Connecting skill development with tools like GAI may offer clarity in developing a statement that works for you.
+Connecting skill development with tools like AI may offer clarity in developing a statement that works for you.
 As with any assistive technology or reference materials, consider how you want students to confirm what they have done with AI and how it was used.
-The statement must be concise and enforceable, especially if you choose to exclude AI use completely.
+The statement must be concise and enforceable, especially if you choose to completely exclude AI use.
 Statements must be adaptable to the evolving conditions that impact how students generate work.
 In all cases, please keep the course learning outcomes in mind to support the best results.

 Adapted from: California Community College Chancellor’s Office- Vision Resource Center (November 7, 2023) Vision 2030: Generative AI in Higher Education Webinar 2 of 4: Generative AI as a Tool for Teaching and Learning.